 Growth and development

 Your child is learning and growing so much during this time, and your pediatrician uses well-care visits to make sure your child’s development stays on track.
 Height and weight are crucial, and your pediatrician can offer nutrition recommendations when necessary.
 They’ll also check hearing and vision.
-Dr. Nicklas says these extensive physical checks are important because it helps them identify any potential problems early on.
+Dr. Nicklas says these thorough physical checks are important because it helps them identify any potential problems early on.

 Behavior and parenting